captbaritone/dotfiles/README.md

 - Commands prefaced with `sudo` don't run as their alias.
 Especially annoying for editing system files.
 However, perhaps this is better because it makes sure everything you run as root is explicit.
-- I should add the .vimrc hack to retroactively open a file as root/rw
 - Auto indent in vim doesn't work for HTML tags
 - Ocassionally `git lg` will crash after it runs
 - Git aparently has a better way to do the brach and status in the prompt now.